 The process takes as little as a few hours to go all the way from initial team deployment to a finished, processed imagery product for consumers to use, at the cost of a UAV platform instead of putting an aircraft (and a person) in the sky to capture imagery.
 The final stage is to process that raw imagery output into something usable in Fulcrum: the MBTiles format.
 So using both TileMill and MapTiler (we tested both), we generated and uploaded sample images to Fulcrum and downloaded them to some mobile devices.
 Adding less than another hour, our near real-time aerial photography can be available to disaster response organizations in the field the same day it’s captured.

-Drones As A Service?
+Drones as a Service?

 In the relatively short time since UVM began testing their workflow, the commercialization of drone processing has gone a step further, with the launch of cloud-based drone data processing services, such as DroneDeploy.
 DroneDeploy removes the complexity and expenses associated with standing up your own mission planning and data processing software.
 While the eBee is capable of covering a relatively large area (up to 12 sq. km), the computing power and expertise required to process that much data quickly is not trivial.